 Assessment Strategies: Assessment will be based on a student's performance in file management, drafting and quality of statement, consultation technique and verbal skills, ability to assess and attend to file problems and sense of responsibility and reliability, moot court.
 Continuous assessment will contribute hundred percent (100%) to the final mark.

-K.10.22 Course Title: PUBLIC LAW ASPECTS OF INTERNATIONAL TRADE (Third year Course in the part time programme)
+K.10.22 Course Tifle: PUBLIC LAW ASPECTS OF INTERNATIONAL TRADE

 Course Code: LJPA 3862

 Contact hours: Two hours per week lectures - 28 Weeks = 56 contact hours